 We walk up the stunning White Horse Hill, see the Neolithic Ridgeway and long barrow at Wayland Smithy before jumping in the support vehicle and on to Avebury (Stonehenge but bigger) and then onto the World Heritage site and eternal mystery that is Stonehenge for Neolithic day!
 There is also the opportunity to visit the home of Downton Abbey (Highclere Castle) – home to the Carnarvon family and of course the Crawleys, on the tours between early July and mid-September.
 Walks vary from 3 to 10 miles.

-Bath is a stunning walk down an old roman road, right into the centre of this beautiful city.
+Bath is a stunning walk down an old Roman road, right into the centre of this beautiful city.
 The Roman Baths, Jane Austen, the Georgian architecture including The Royal Crescent are unmissable.
 The majority opt to miss the large hill out of the city in the afternoon and travel back to the hotel in the support vehicle.
-A morning walk of either 3 or 8 miles over the full day.

 After a later start and a 3-4 mile walk to the National Trust owned Lacock we lunch and visit Lacock Abbey.
 We then jump in the support vehicle and transfer guests to the nearest mainline railway station to enable quick and easy on-going travel (only 1 hour to London).
 Our aim is to have guests back to London by 6 pm.